 San Francisco Goodwin Procter Attorney, Tuan A. Pham Leads Effort to Secure Necessary Funding For Complex Public/Private Development Adjacent to BART’s Pleasant Hill Station

 San Francisco, CA, September 23, 2008 -- Goodwin Procter LLP, one of the nation’s leading law firms, today announced the successful culmination of its efforts in helping AvalonBay Communities, Inc. (AVB: NYSE) acquire funding through a State of California bond allocation considered to be one of the largest of its kind in California history.
 As developer’s counsel, Goodwin Procter represented AVB in connection with the issuance of $10 million in tax-exempt multifamily housing revenue bonds and the remarketing of $116 million in tax-exempt and $9 million in taxable multifamily housing revenue bonds.
-The law firm helped AVB secure a letter of credit from Bank of America, N.A. in the amount of $135 million to provide credit enhancement and liquidity support for the bonds in addition to aiding in the structuring of the joint venture development partnership between AVB and Millennium Partners.

 This transaction represents AVB’s largest bond financing ever closed.
 Proceeds from the sale of the Bonds will be loaned to AVB to finance construction of a multifamily residential project known as Avalon Walnut Creek at Contra Costa Centre in Contra Costa, California.
 The Project is a residential component of a larger $400 million mixed-use development known as the Contra Costa Centre Transit Village.
 It is located adjacent to the Pleasant Hill Bay Area Rapid Transit station.